Springs Fire—At the Ready

 photo courtesy of JASON MILLER

-The key leaders of Technology & Communication had just come together to make sure we were ready, when the call came—prepare to evacuate.
+The key leaders of Technology & Innovation had just come together to make sure we were ready, when the call came—prepare to evacuate.
 After making sure everyone had left our offices in Solano Hall, I headed over to our Police Department to connect with Nancy Gill, Director of Communication & Marketing, who was already fielding calls from news media and sending information messages to the campus community.
 The sky was a grim orange and black and ashes were falling onto the group.
 The day was hot and the wind fierce.
 And all the smoke was blowing straight towards us.

 Within about an hour, all the students and most of the rest of the campus population had been evacuated.
 The senior campus leadership was gathered with our police officers and key staff members in the Emergency Operations Center.
 It was clear— this was not a drill.
 Flames were visible through the thick smoky air.
 I could feel the heat of the fire-driven wind waft across the campus.
 A few TV trucks darted about among the fire trucks.